 Medicaid is a program operated by each state that provides affordable health care coverage for low-income individuals and families.
 Before health care reform, eligibility was always determined by both income and whether an individual fit into a certain group – for example, children, pregnant women and the disabled.Low-income, non-disabled adults who are not pregnant and are not parents or caretakers of dependent children typically don’t qualify for Medicaid now.

-How Obamacare will change Medicaid
+How Obamacare has changed Medicaid

 1. Obamacare helps more people get Medicaid